- Territorial parks and campgrounds

 - Bring extra water, soap, hand sanitizer and toilet paper.

-- Only camp with members of your combined household bubble – maximum 1 bubble per campsite.
+- Only camp with members of your social bubble – maximum 1 bubble per campsite.

 - Clean your picnic table before and after you use it.